Skip to main content

 Blank handlingBlank options automatically filtered out

-"width": 200
+width: 200

 WorkItem enum fields require specific type syntax matching the XML custom field definition.
-For example, type: "multiEnum:@NoIDWorkItems[workpackage]" references a WorkItem enum with a specific configuration.
+For example, type: multiEnum:@NoIDWorkItems[workpackage] references a WorkItem enum with a specific configuration.
 Upstream and downstream WorkItem enum fields have limited support compared to row item properties.

 For multi-select enum configuration details, see Multi-Enum Columns.

-Type Prefix Extraction and Colon Syntax
+Type Prefix and Colon Syntax

-PatternBase TypeParameterPurpose
+PatternBase typeParameterPurpose

-enum:severityenumseverityReferences the severity enum definition
+enum:severityenumseverityReferences the severity Polarion enumeration

-rating:occurrenceratingoccurrenceReferences the occurrence rating scale
+rating:occurrenceratingoccurrenceReferences the occurrence Polarion enumeration

-multiEnum:affectedSystemsmultiEnumaffectedSystemsReferences the affectedSystems enum set
+multiEnum:affectedSystemsmultiEnumaffectedSystemsReferences the affectedSystems Polarion enumeration

 multiEnum:@NoIDWorkItems[type]multiEnum@NoIDWorkItems[type]References a WorkItem enum field